The patch tool helps eliminate pesky spots and marks on photos.

 To get rid of the marching ants, I click ctrl+d (cmd+d).

-I repeated this process in about ten different areas of the photograph.
+I repeat this process in about ten different areas of the photograph.

 The finished result is a clearer puddle reflecting the surroundings with fewer distractions.